SeniorMatt/Mattthew-s-Dotfiles/README.md

 U can see the preivew here - https://www.reddit.com/r/unixporn/comments/1kbl5fb/hyprland_i_think_i_might_finished_my_first/

+# Support the Author
+I would be really pleasured and happy
+                    buymeacoffee.com/matthewprah
 # Packages in usage
 Here some packages that i'm using:
 ## Packages